96lives/gca/README.md

 ![Alt text](media/scene_completions.gif?raw=true "Title")

-This repository contains code for our work ["Learning to Generate 3D Shapes with Generative Cellular Automata"](https://openreview.net/forum?id=rABUmU3ulQh) and [Probabilistic Implicit Scene Completion](https://openreview.net/forum?id=BnQhMqDfcKG), which are accepted to ICLR 2021 and 2022 (spotlight), respectively.
+This repository contains code for our work ["Learning to Generate 3D Shapes with Generative Cellular Automata"](https://openreview.net/forum?id=rABUmU3ulQh) and ["Probabilistic Implicit Scene Completion"](https://openreview.net/forum?id=BnQhMqDfcKG), which are accepted to ICLR 2021 and 2022 (spotlight), respectively.
 The first paper introduces a model named Generative Cellular Automata (GCA), which formulates the shape generation process as sampling from the transition kernel of a Markov chain, where the sampling chain eventually evolves to the full shape of the learned distribution.
 The transition kernel employs the local update rules of cellular automata, effectively reducing the search space in a high-resolution 3D grid space by exploiting the connectivity and sparsity of 3D shapes.

 The second paper introduces a model name continuous Generative Cellular Automata (cGCA), which extends GCA to produce continuous geometry from incomplete point cloud.
 Instead of learning a transition kernel on sparse voxels as in GCA, cGCA learns the transition kernel operating on sparse voxel embedding, which additionally contains a local latent code for each occupied cell.
 Decoding the last state (sparse voxel embedding) produces continuous surface.
-Since cGCA extends the scalability, our work is the first work to tackle the problem of completing multiple continuous surfaces in scene level.
+By extending the scalability of GCA, our work is the first work to tackle the problem of completing multiple continuous surfaces in scene level.

 The repository currently contains pretrained models and datasets for the experiments on ShapeNet and ShapeNet scenes in [Probabilistic Implicit Scene Completion](https://openreview.net/forum?id=BnQhMqDfcKG).
+We plan on releasing the experiments for 3DFront soon.
 Please contact 96lives@snu.ac.kr if you have any questions :)